Culture of Yemen: Cuisine

 Yemeni cuisine is entirely distinct from the more widely known Middle Eastern cuisines, and even differs slightly from region to region.

 Chicken, goat, and lamb are eaten more often than beef, which is expensive.
 Fish is also eaten, especially in the coastal areas.

 Cheese, butter, and other dairy products are less common in the Yemeni diet.
 Buttermilk, however, is enjoyed almost daily in some villages where it is most available.
 The most commonly used fats are vegetable oil and ghee used in savory dishes, while semn (clarified butter) is the choice of fat used in pastries.

-Although each region has their own variation, Saltah is considered the national dish.
+Although each region has their own variation, saltah is considered the national dish.
 The base is a brown meat stew called maraq, a dollop of fenugreek froth, and sahawiq or sahowqa (a mixture of chili peppers, tomatoes, garlic, and herbs ground into a salsa).
 Rice, potatoes, scrambled eggs, and vegetables are common additions to saltah.
-It is eaten traditionally with Yemeni flat bread, which serves as a utensil to scoop up the food.
+It is eaten traditionally with Yemeni flatbread, which serves as a utensil to scoop up the food.

 Shakshouka is a popular dish in Yemen.
 Shakshouka is made with eggs, meat, tomatoes, peppers, onions, and spices (often including cumin, turmeric, and chili peppers).
-It is usually served with Yemeni flat bread or white bread as a utensil.
+It is usually served with Yemeni flatbread or white bread as a utensil.

-Other popular dishes include: aseed, fahsa, thareed, samak mofa, mandi, kabsa, fattah, shafut, and fatoot.
+Other popular dishes include aseed, fahsa, thareed, samak mofa, mandi, kabsa, fattah, shafut, and fatoot.

-Shahi Haleeb (milk tea, served after qat), black tea (with cardamom, clove, or mint), qishr (coffee husks), qahwa (coffee), karkadin (an infusion of dried hibiscus flowers), Naqe'e Al Zabib (cold raisin drink), and diba'a (squash nectar) are examples of popular Yemeni drinks.
+Shahi haleeb (milk tea, served after qat), black tea (with cardamom, clove, or mint), qishr (coffee husks), qahwa (coffee), karkadin (an infusion of dried hibiscus flowers), Naqe'e Al Zabib (cold raisin drink), and diba'a (squash nectar) are examples of popular Yemeni drinks.
 Mango and guava juices are also popular.

 Malooga and lahooh are the most popular kinds of flat breads found in Yemen.
 Malooga is eaten with bean dishes, such as ful medames (similar to rice and beans).
 Lahooh is eaten with curries, stews, and soups, as well as rice dishes.

-Bint Al-Sahn is a popular dessert dish, which is eaten with honey.
+Bint al-sahn is a popular dessert dish, which is eaten with honey.